LightYagami28/Media-Repository/Games/PC/Windows/Atari Driving/World Tour Kart/specification.md

 # Michael Schumacher Worldtour Kart - System Requirements

 ## Overview
-**Michael Schumacher Worldtour Kart** is a kart racing video game featuring the world-famous Formula 1 driver **Michael Schumacher**.
-The game allows players to race in high-speed go-karts on various circuits inspired by real-world locations.
-Players can race as Michael Schumacher or other drivers in a variety of tracks around the globe, including special racing modes and power-ups.
+**Michael Schumacher Worldtour Kart** is a kart racing game featuring the renowned Formula 1 driver **Michael Schumacher**.
+In this game, players race in go-karts through various challenging and fun tracks inspired by real-world locations.
+The game offers a variety of modes including Grand Prix and multiplayer racing, and players can race as Michael Schumacher or select other drivers.
+The game also features fun power-ups and boosts, making it an exciting kart racing experience.

 ### Release Year: 2002

 ## Platforms
 - **PC** (Windows)
-- **Game Boy Advance**

 ## Genre
 - **Racing / Karting**